 My job here is to help researchers build projects around these two themes while not getting too much in the way of the people actually doing most of the work.

-Alexandra joins us from the Hofreiter lab in Potsdam where she worked on sequencing methods for ancient DNA and turns her skills now to developing ChIP-Seq methods for weird sea creatures and generally making sure the lab stays up and running.
+Alexandra joined us from the Hofreiter lab in Potsdam where she worked on sequencing methods for ancient DNA and turns her skills now to developing single-cell methods for weird sea creatures and generally making sure the lab stays up and running.

-The captain of team urchin, Jonas works to understand how mutations accumulate between species within developmental regulatory gene networks.
+The captain of team urchin, Jonas aims to to understand how mutations and environmental influences impact development.